- Admissions & Aid

 - Mercy & Tradition

-Associate professor of psychology Rebecca Lakin Gullan, PhD has been a faculty member at Gwynedd Mercy University since 2009.
+Professor of Psychology and Psychology Program Coordinator Rebecca Lakin Gullan, PhD has been a GMercyU faculty member since 2009.
 Gullan received her bachelor's degree in psychology from Cornell University and her master's and doctoral degrees in clinical psychology (with a specialization in children and families) from Bowling Green State University.

-Her research interests include empowerment, sense of community, civic engagement, and identity development in adolescence and emerging adulthood.
+Her current research interests include identity development and mentorship in adolescence and adulthood.
 Gullan has collaborated with colleagues at Rutgers University and The Children's Hospital of Philadelphia/University of Pennsylvania School of Medicine on intervention and measurement development research related to health violence prevention, empowerment, and mentorship.
-She has also published research on marital and parent-child interactions in clinic-referred families.
+She has also published research on marital and family interactions in clinic-referred families, college student mentorship, and school-based interventions to support prosocial behavior and identity development in high-risk youth.

 In addition to her research, Gullan has served on both regional and national child advocacy organizations.
 Gullan was also on the Editorial Board for School Psychology Quarterly, the official school psychology journal of the American Psychological Association and serves as an ad-hoc reviewer for a number of professional journals.
 Gullan teaches ethics, research methodology and experimentation, and the psychology capstone course.